 Explore other majors & minors

 Professor in Modern Languages-German

 2 East South Street

-The newly equipped Dorothy Johnson '39 and Richard Burkhardt '39 Language Center offers a state-of-the-art classroom space located in the heart of George Davis Hall.
-Seymour Library's collection of literature and films of the German-speaking countries, as well as scholarly writings, is constantly being updated.
-Also, seven German periodicals are available in Seymour Library, and many publications can be accessed electronically.
+The library's collection of literature and films of the German-speaking countries, as well as scholarly writings, is constantly being updated.
+Seven German periodicals are available in Seymour Library, and many publications can be accessed electronically.